 - The types of credit accounts you have: Lenders prefer to see both secured (a car loan, for example) and unsecured (credit and charge cards) accounts; it’s a sign of financial responsibility.

 So, your credit has seen better days.
 Good news—it’s not the end of the world.
-While you may need to jump through hoops to even rent an apartment right now, you can bring your credit score up to eventually qualify for home-ownership.
+While you may need to jump through hoops to even rent an apartment right now, you can bring your credit score up to qualify for home-ownership eventually.
 Start working on fixing your credit today.

 Fortunately, there are also some things you can do to build your credit.
 You’ll get the best mortgage terms with a high credit score and a low debt-to-income ratio.
 Take steps now to boost your score before you see a lender.